 Confluence, the name given to the center of the Freshkills Park site by James Corner Field Operations in the 2006 Master Plan, is also the name of the boat tour co-organized by Dylan Gauthier and Mariel Villeré (NYC Parks) with Classic Harbor on October 9, 2016.
-The tour convened artists, designers, members of the public, and the regional boating community around environmental issues.
-Confluence is made possible, in part, by funding from the Shelley and Donald Rubin Foundation, Tauck/Ritzau Innovative Philanthropy, and in partnership with Classic Harbor Line, the Freshkills Park Alliance, and the City of New York.
+The tour convened artists, designers, members of the public, and the regional boating community around environmental issues related to the waterways, waterfront, and art.

 From the Hudson River through Buttermilk Channel, the Kill Van Kull, the Arthur Kill and into the Fresh Kills waterways, the boat tour on October 6, 2016 considered the flows of the city through water, a changing waterfront, and artists as catalysts and contributors to the changing urban landscape.
 Artists Mary Mattingly, Lize Mogel, and Nancy Nowacek discussed their respective artist-created infrastructure projects and architectural tour guide Arthur Platt, AIA contextualized this vein of water-work along the periphery of New York Harbor.
 As we cruised along the West Shore of Staten Island and into the central creeks of Fresh Kills, Mariel Villeré, Manager for Programs, Arts and Grants for Freshkills Park, guided us through the history of Fresh Kills Landfill and its transformation into Freshkills Park, a new “Confluence” situated at one of New York City’s furthest extents, the West Shore of Staten Island.
 Artist and Confluence co-curator, Dylan Gauthier, moderated a discussion between the artists and their work spanning food production and waste, citizen infrastructure, and water(front) reclamation.